waltergerych/advanced_gen_modeling_mqp_2022_2023/codebase_template/README.md

 This section outlines the general naming convention that we will use in this codebase.

 ### File Names
-For file names, we will use a snake case with lowercase naming convention as follows:
+For file names, we will use a snake case with lowercase naming convention as follow:
 * `main.py`
 * `module.py`
 * `class.py`.